 Transparency in the Supply Chain

 Our relationships with suppliers are particularly important, given that they directly impact our ability to meet the product quality expectations of our consumers and customers.
-To this end, we seek suppliers who support our Basic Beliefs.
-We expect every supplier to conduct its business with the same high standards of honesty, fairness, and ethics that we apply to our own business.
+To this end, we expect every supplier to conduct its business with the same high standards of honesty, fairness, and ethics.

-In particular, we require our direct suppliers to contractually agree not to employ children, prison labor, indentured labor, or bonded labor or to participate in human trafficking.
-In addition, using internal resources, we perform scheduled Quality Assurance audits on select suppliers, during which our auditing personnel look for any evidence of human trafficking and slavery.
+The Global Supplier Code requires direct suppliers to contractually agree not to employ children, prison labor, indentured or bonded labor, or to participate in human trafficking.
+In addition to quality audits as part of our supply chain assessment, we use third party firms to perform scheduled social compliance audits and look for any evidence of human rights violations in targeted suppliers’ facilities.

-We will continue to evaluate the risk of human trafficking and slavery in our supply chain as our Company grows, and we will institute training programs for supply chain personnel as necessary to manage any identified risks that would threaten our continued dedication to our Basic Beliefs.
+Through Smucker’s Responsible Sourcing Program, we will continue to evaluate the risk of human trafficking and slavery in our supply chain as our Company grows.